please print and distribute

 Also see “Likutey Moharan 114”: “through opposition that the tzaddik has, all the bounty can come to the world without being held back.
 “This is the meaning of ‘The wicked man tzopheh (watches) for the tzaddik.’
 The wicked man who opposed the tzaddik is only TzoPheh.
 That is, [the wicked man makes] a TziPuy [coating] and a cover for the tzaddik, so that the tzaddik be able to draw an influx of bounty, as above.
 However, ‘he seeks to kill him.’
 The wicked man seeks to uproot and kill the tzaddik, G-d forbid.
 ‘But Hashem does not forsake him.’”
 See the whole lesson there and also lesson 208.

 The Kamarna Rebbe said in “Nesiv Mitzvosecha” (Nesiv HaTorah 1:13-14) that the soul of the Baal Shem Tov didn’t want to descend to this world because of the enormous opposition which stood against him.
 However, in his life the Baal Shem Tov revealed that the opposition are in reality the husk which guards the fruit, “and when the fruit is finished, the husk will be burned to nothing and eliminated.
 Thus, the Baal Shem Tov sought and chased after people who would disgrace and curse him, and he would love them.”
-The Kamarna adds: “Most of the opposition that were against tzaddikim from the time of the Baal Shem Tov until today were in order to protect them.”
+The Kamarna adds: “Most of the opposition that are against tzaddikim from the time of the Baal Shem Tov until today are in order to protect them.”
 See there.

 Rabbeinu explains: (Rabbi Nachman’s Wisdom 96) “The tzaddik inclines to the side of kindness.
 He even presumes the merit of those who oppose him.
 The world cannot endure the light of a tzaddik.
 Those who oppose the tzaddik obscure his light enough so that the world can bear it.
 A truly great tzaddik must also face many judgments and accusations on high.
 Those who oppose him silence these judgments and accusations.
 For example when a man is on trial for a serious offense.
 Suddenly another person becomes filled with zeal and says, ‘I will judge him myself and take vengeance on him.’
 The others who wanted to bring the defendant to judgment are then silenced.
 There are times when the defendant would find it impossible to endure the judgment of his original adversaries.
 The one who wishes to take personal vengeance is then actually doing him a favor.
-It is better for him to endure the judgment of the individual than that of the many.
+It is better for him to endure the judgment of the individual down here than that of Heaven above.
 He can bear the former, but the latter would be too much for him.”

 Every word is a stone in a house!